Albert-7317/CMD_Weather/README.md

-# CMD_Weather
+# Weather Shrimp

-This is a simple weather tool.
-You run the command it checks a weather websites and returns the current temprature and conditions

-Currently it is default set to read the current weather at the default location of the user since that is how the website works.
-The tool does also return your current location

-I am working on adding a nicer display (will still be commandline based)
+Weather shrimp is a command line pyhon scrapper that gives the user a current weather report.

+Weather shrimp will use ur currently set location via the bc weather website to get all the information quickly and display them in your command line